Leveraging AI Technology for Community Supervision Caseloads

 Caseload volumes have taken their toll on officers for decades.
 When you factor in the complexity of monitoring, managing, and recording each step of a client’s supervision journey, it can quickly become overwhelming.

-• Lack of timely, accurate data insights.
-Data often lives in multiple systems, causing data overload as officers track insights from one source to the next.
+- Lack of timely, accurate data insights.
+Data often lives in multiple siloed systems, causing data overload as officers track insights from one source to the next.
 Or, worst-case scenario, data is reentered manually, making errors more prominent.
-As a result, chiefs lack the accurate data needed to make timely and informed decisions.
+As a result, chiefs often lack the actionable data needed to make timely and informed decisions.

 As challenges become more complex and resources dwindle, Miles recognizes, “it’s more important than ever for agencies to find new ways of helping officers manage their growing caseload, without sacrificing quality interactions.
 Emerging as a clear leader in all efforts to transform traditional work is AI.”